RafikGerges/CEHv10-Notes/04 - Sniffing-Evasion-FW.md

 - Use SSH and SSL
 - DNS Security (DNSSEC): Implement Domain Name System Security Extension (DNSSEC) to prevent DNS spoofing attacks.
 - Use NMAP allows you to check if a target on a local Ethernet has its network card in promiscuous mode
+- xARP - tool to discover arp spoofing
+- ARPWALL - It gives an early warning when an ARP attack occurs and simply blocks the connection.

 ### <u>Devices To Evade</u>